Choose Your Own Path

 Approaches to Creation and Analysis

-Master the skills of analysis, research, and creation using multidisciplinary approaches across the liberal arts.
+Master the skills of analysis, research, and creation using multidisciplinary approaches.

-Majors provide for in-depth study of a field of specialization, and can sometimes incorporate multiple disciplines.
+Gain in-depth study of a field of specialization, often incorporating multiple disciplines.

 Optional Elements